The support of singular stochastic PDEs: Introduction

+In this context, the purpose of $\Upsilon$ is to provide a formula for the counterterms required to renormalise our equation.
+As already noted in \cite{BrunedChandraChevyrecHairer2017}, the same map also provides an expression for the expansion of the ``abstract solution'' to our SPDE in the corresponding regularity structure.
+This is strongly reminiscent of the expression of the Taylor expansion of the solution to an ODE in terms of a sum over trees \cite{Butcher}. \end{remark}

 We call a choice of $(\xi^\eps, g_\eps)_{\eps > 0}$ a \textit{renormalisation procedure} and we consider two such procedures to be equivalent if they yield the same limit process for any system of SPDEs driven by $\xi^\eps$ belonging to a suitable class of systems of the same form as the original one.
-(See \cite{BrunedChandraChevyrecHairer2017} for the definition of this class of equations given a `rule' in the sense of \cite{BrunedHairerZambotti2016}.)
-Given two renormalisation procedures $(\xi^\eps, g_\eps)$ and $(\tilde \xi^\eps, \tilde g_\eps)$, it turns out that as a consequence of \eqref{e:niceIdentity} it is always possible to find one single element $f \in \CG_-$ such that $(\tilde \xi^\eps, \tilde g_\eps)$ is equivalent to $(\xi^\eps, f \circ g_\eps)$.
+(See \cite{BrunedChandraChevyrecHairer2017} for the definition of this class of equations given a ``rule'' in the sense of \cite{BrunedHairerZambotti2016}.)
+Given two renormalisation procedures $(\xi^\eps, g_\eps)$ and $(\tilde \xi^\eps, \tilde g_\eps)$, it turns out that it is always possible to find one single element $f \in \CG_-$ such that $(\tilde \xi^\eps, \tilde g_\eps)$ is equivalent to $(\xi^\eps, f \circ g_\eps)$.
+Given any fixed choice of compactly supported kernel $\CK_i$ such that $(\d_t - \CL_i)\CK_i = \delta$ in a neighbourhood of the origin and any choice $\xi^\eps$ of smooth approximation to $\xi$ (by convolution with a compactly supported mollifier, but this could in principle be more general), there is a distinguished choice of $g^{(\eps)}_\BPHZ$ (depending on $\xi^\eps$), which we call the ``BPHZ renormalisation'', see \cite{BrunedHairerZambotti2016}.
+In particular, this has the property that the $(\xi^\eps, g^{(\eps)}_\BPHZ)$ are all equivalent for different choices of $\xi^\eps$, so that we can talk about ``the'' BPHZ solution to \eqref{eq:singular:SPDE}.

 At first sight, the natural generalisation of Stroock and Varadhan's result for a system of equations of the type \eqref{eq:singular:SPDE} may be that the support of the solutions starting at $u$ coincides with the closure $R_u$ of the set of all solutions to \eqref{eq:singular:SPDE} with the $\xi_j$ replaced by smooth controls.
 A moment of thought reveals that this cannot be the case for the simple reason that the formal expression \eqref{eq:singular:SPDE} only determines a solution theory up to a choice of renormalisation procedure and different renormalisation procedures may produce solutions with different supports.
 This is already apparent in the case of SDEs where an expression like \begin{equ} \dot x = V_0(x) + V_i(x)\,\xi_i\;, \end{equ} (summation over repeated indices is implicit) may be interpreted either in the Itô sense or in the Stratonovich sense, yielding solution theories with distinct supports in general.